 - Astor Pictures Corporation

 - United Artists

 - The Criterion Collection

 - Columbia Pictures Corporation/20th Century Fox

 - Universal Pictures

 - Sony Pictures Classics

-But only one film has ever won both the Palme d’Or and Best Picture
+But only two films have ever won both the Palme D’Or and Best Picture

 Despite being two of the longest running institutions in cinema, the Oscars and Cannes have not always been the best bedfellows.
-Only one film has won both the Palme d'Or and Best Picture.
+Only two films have won both the Palme d'Or and Best Picture, "Marty" and most recently "Parasite" ("The Lost Weekend" from 1945 shared the Grand Prix, the top prize from the festival at the time).
 But many more films that have played on the Croisette at Cannes have been nominated or won other big prizes from the Academy.
-These are the 16 films that both won the Palme d'Or and won an additional Oscar:
+These are the 17 films that both won the Palme d'Or and won an additional Oscar: